Trenewth

 There are great places to visit near Trenewth including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-The area around Trenewth features a number of interesting villages including Cremyll, and Botallack.
+The area around Trenewth boasts some of the best villages including Cremyll, and Botallack.

 Trenewth History